allenmonkey970/Basic-C-Library-Management-System/README.md

 ### Extending the Project

-You can extend this library management system by implementing the following features:
+Plans on extending this library management system by implementing the following features:

 1. **Reading Books from a CSV File:**
     - Create a function to read book data from a CSV file and add the books to the library.